mmorga/archimate-navigator/README.md

 ### `npm run build`

-Builds the app for production to the `docs` folder.
+Builds the app for production to the `dist` folder.

 It correctly bundles React in production mode and optimizes the build for the best performance.